-John Lewis and Stuart Gaffney have been speaking out in our community and have made headlines in local, national, and international news throughout the marriage equality movement.
+John Lewis and Stuart Gaffney have been speaking out in our community and have made headlines in local, this national, and international news throughout the marriage equality movement.
 Together now for 24 years, they were two of the plaintiffs in the historic 2008 lawsuit that held that California’s ban on same-sex marriage violated the state constitution.
 Stuart is a Policy Analyst at the UCSF Center for AIDS Prevention Studies.
 John practices law and is a graduate of Stanford Law School.

 In the month since our dinner date with John Lewis and Stuart Gaffney, a lot has changed for gay rights in the United States, and this unassuming couple has been in the middle of it all.
 On Valentine’s Day,while the rest of us were either on romantic dinner dates or feeling sorry for ourselves for being single, John and Stuart spent their day demonstrating for equality and requesting marriage certificates at City Hall.
 The following day, I ran into Stuart at a Castro neighborhood book reading, where he read his words on the topic of the marriage equality.
 Then last week, I walked past a newspaper stand on my way to work and did a double take when I saw John and Stuart’s faces on the front page of the San Francisco Chronicle—the headline titled “Major Victory for Gay Rights”.
 The Obama administration had announced that it would not defend the ban on same-sex marriage.